Learn about common indoor allergy triggers and find out how to help keep them in check, so you can enjoy your home year-round.

 Keep pets out of your bedroom and consider keeping your pet in certain areas of the house.

-If you have a pet, giving him or her regular baths can help reduce the allergen count on them.
+If you have cat or dog allergies, having someone else give them regular baths can help reduce the allergen (s).

 After touching a pet, keep your hands away from your eyes until you've had a chance to wash them.